panzhiwei1997/Galactic-Astronomy/debate/idea_arrangement.md

 # topic 3:   															    E. AGN feedback is the main process that quenches massive galaxies and keeps them quenched.

-### observation：the expotential cut-off at the bright end of the galaxy luminosity function predicated by \Lambda cosmology.
+### observation：the expotential cut-off at the bright end of the galaxy luminosity function predicated by $\Lambda$ CDM cosmology.

 possible reason: AGN feedback of radio source supresses cooling to reduce gas condensation.